Southwell, Nottinghamshire: 1300–1800

-In the English Civil War, King Charles I spent his last night as a free man in May 1646 in the Saracen's Head (then the King's Head), before surrendering to the Scottish Army stationed at nearby Kelham.
+During the English Civil War, King Charles I spent his last night as a free man in May 1646 in the Saracen's Head (then the King's Head), before surrendering to the Scottish Army stationed at nearby Kelham.
 The town, the Minster and the Archbishop's Palace suffered under Oliver Cromwell's troops, as they sequestered the palace to stable their horses, broke monuments, and ransacked graves for lead and other valuables.
 In 1793, there were still iron rings in the walls to secure the horses.
 By end of the war the Archbishop's Palace was in ruins apart from its Great Hall.
 It is reputed that Cromwell also stayed at the King's Head.

-A bridewell built on the Burgage in 1656 was enlarged in 1787 to become a county prison.
+A bridewell, built on the Burgage in 1656, was enlarged in 1787 to become a county prison.
 There is evidence that a house of correction was built in 1611, so that the bridewell may itself have been an enlargement.

-Mary Ann Brailsford of apple fame (see below) was baptised at Southwell in May 1791, and Matthew Bramley in 1796 in Balderton.
+Mary Ann Brailsford was baptised at Southwell in May 1791 and Matthew Bramley at Balderton in 1796.